-“Charumera (チャルメラ)” is the flagship instant ramen brand of “Myojo (明星)” that is a leading Japanese instant noodle manufacturer.
+Charumera (チャルメラ) is the flagship instant ramen brand of Myojo (明星) that is a leading Japanese instant noodle manufacturer.

-Myojo Charumera Oita Yuzu Kosho Ramen Instant Noodle Soup
+Myojo Charumera Oita Yuzu Kosho Ramen

-What I picked up this time is this Myojo Charumera Oita Yuzu Kosho ramen.
-The most distinctive feature of this Japanese instant ramen is that it comes with a specialty seasoning of Oita Prefecture “Yuzu Kosho (柚子胡椒)“.
+Its most distinctive feature is that it comes with a specialty seasoning of Oita Prefecture called Yuzu Kosho (柚子胡椒).

-It is an aged food with a little spicy pungency made from green chilies, Yuzu citrus peel, and salt.
+It is an aged food with a slightly spicy pungent taste made from green chilies, Yuzu citrus peels, and salt.

-This product has 2 flavor packets in the bowl.
-The silver one contains soup base powder, while the green one contains special Yuzu Kosho paste.
+This product has two flavor packets in the bowl.
+The silver one contains soup base powder, while the green one carries a special Yuzu Kosho paste.

 First, put the contents of the silver packet into the bowl.

-3 minutes later, remove the paper lid, and as a finishing touch add the special Yuzu Kosho paste.
+3 minutes later, remove the paper lid, and as a finishing touch, add the special Yuzu Kosho paste.

-Stir all the ingredients well and enjoy the Yuzu Kosho Ramen!
+Stir all the ingredients well, and enjoy the Yuzu Kosho Ramen!

 This ramen has a thick whitish broth packed with the umami from chicken bones.